Praja-SS/Etudient-Corner/README.md

 # Description of the hack
 **Let's connect track**

-- It's a social media app for students to share educational posts.
+- It's a social media app for students to share educational posts
 - Any student who has a registered username can post in this app
 - Students can also chat with any other registered student